Forgot password

 Recommended Videos

-After months eager to play the latest tale of Kratos for the first time, Steam users were met with another major letdown as the same thing that almost killed off Helldivers 2 earlier this year is once again blocking their path: the need to create a PSN account for playing Ragnarok.
+After months of eagerly awaiting to play the latest tale of Kratos for the first time, Steam users were met with another major letdown, as the same thing that almost killed off Helldivers 2 earlier this year is once again blocking their path: the need to create a PSN account to play Ragnarok.

-Despite not being a Sony device (nor an exclusive anymore), this seemingly insignificant inconvenience scales up to a whole new level once you realize how distressing the whole process can be, especially if youā€™re not a native US resident.
+Despite a PC not being a Sony device (nor is Ragnarok an exclusive anymore), this seemingly insignificant inconvenience scales up to a whole new level once you realize how distressing the whole process can be, especially if youā€™re not a native US resident.

 For starters, there are over 100 countries that have no PSN access at all.
-These can be considered effectively banned from playing Ragnarok altogether without resorting to external methods.
+These countries can be considered effectively banned from playing Ragnarok altogether without resorting to external methods.
 It gets even worse when you remember that this is a single-player game weā€™re talking about.
-One could argue there was some room for debate with Helldivers 2 back in the day, but thereā€™s no parallel to be made here.
+One could argue there was some room for debate with Helldivers 2 which was an online multiplayer game, but thereā€™s no parallel to be made here.

 To make matters even worse, Steam ended up completely delisting all games with PSN requirements during the Helldivers situation.
 This includes Ragnarok, which is still unavailable in various regions.